PeterXinYu/Image-Downsample-Enhance-and-Denoising/README.md

 - The detail in this image is unmistakably clearer and sharper than in the original image.
 Adding the Laplacian to the original image restored the overall intensity variations in the image.
 Adding the Laplacian increased the contrast at the locations of intensity discontinuities.
 The net result is an image in which small details were enhanced and the background tonality was reasonably preserved.

-### (c) Please apply frequency filtering in Section 5.2.4 and 5.4.2 to denoise the given image Frequency Filtering.png.
-Hint: you can use matlab image processing toolbox but you have to consider which functions should be applied to the image in order to make good recovery.
+### (c) Apply frequency filtering to denoise the given image Frequency Filtering.png.

 1. **Frequency Filtering**
    Filtering techniques in the frequency domain are based on modifying the Fourier transform to achieve a specific objective, and then